1098-T’s will be posted to eStallion before January 31 each year. Specific Instructions for Form 1098-T (For Tax Years 2018 and Beyond)

 Filer’s Name and Address box: The University’s address (Student Accounts address) is printed in this box.

-Filer’s Federal Identification Number box: The university’s FEIN and a contact phone number (1-877-467-3821) are printed in this box.
-Students can contact this phone number (ACS’s customer service phone number) if they have any questions pertaining to their Form 1098-T.
+Filer’s Federal Identification Number box: The University’s FEIN and a contact phone number (229-391-4924) are printed in this box.

 Student’s Social Security Number box: The student’s social security number is printed in this box.
 Only the last four digits are printed on the form.
 If the student did not provide an SSN, there will be no SSN reported.